Home Compare LMP.L vs PLD

 LondonMetric Property vs Prologis: Which Stock Looks Stronger in 2026?

-LondonMetric Property holds the cleaner structural position, with the lead spread across profitability and valuation.
+LondonMetric Property holds the cleaner structural position, with growth as the main driver and valuation adding further support.
 Prologis still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Prologis carries the stronger setup — intact trend against LondonMetric Property's broken trend.
 That leaves a split case: the structural lead stays with LondonMetric Property, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (LMP.L: STOXX 600, PLD: Russell 1000).
+Peer scores are normalised within each company's primary universe (LMP.L: STOXX 600, PLD: S&P 500).

 INDUSTRY COMPARISON